thetizzo/git-cop/README.md

     blocking code review to be resolved, status updates to the code review, etc.
   - :thought_balloon: (`:thought_balloon:`) - Signifies inquisitive intent that is *non-blocking*.
     Useful when asking questions and/or probing deeper into implementation details to learn more.
-  - :abc: (`:abc:`) - Signifies detection of a mispelling with suggested correction.
+  - :abc: (`:abc:`) - Signifies detection of a misspelling with suggested correction.
 This is *blocking* feedback that is easy to correct.
   - :art: (`:art:`) - Signifies an issue with code style and/or code quality.
 This can be *blocking* or *non-blocking* feedback.
 It is up to the discretion of the author on how to address the feedback but encouraged that the feedback is incorporated or at least discussed.
-Generally, these situations are automatically detected via code linters but there are occassions where there is ambiguity in which linters can't catch.
+Generally, these situations are automatically detected via code linters but there are occasions where there is ambiguity in which linters can't catch.
   - :classical_building: (`:classical_building:`) - Signifies an issue with the architecture of the
     implementation.
 This is *blocking* and requires immediate correction.
-The reviewer should provide a suggested solution and/or links to patterns, articles, etc. that might help the author fix the implemnetation.
+The reviewer should provide a suggested solution and/or links to patterns, articles, etc. that might help the author fix the implementation.
 Pairing is encouraged if feedback is vast and/or complex.
   - :closed_lock_with_key: (`:closed_lock_with_key:`) - Signifies a security violation that would
     damage us and/or our customers.
 This is *blocking* feedback and must be addressed immediately.
   - :bulb: (`:bulb:`) - Indicates a helpful tip or trick for improving the code.
 This can be